 According to their published report, the researchers’ gene-editing procedure was used before the embryos were implanted into their respective mother’s uterus.
 Antonio Regalado, an MIT Technology Review says that the genetic tests were conducted on the fetuses as late as 24 weeks to six months of pregnancy.
 It is however not clear if the said pregnancies were carried to term, terminated, or still ongoing.

 However, the lead researcher He released a video on his official YouTube channel in which he claims the one delivery gave two twin babies Lulu and Nana.
 The real names of the babies were hidden for security purposes.
 The twins were born a few weeks ago, after undergoing a successful gene-editing procedure.
 We have the video embedded below.

-Back in April 2015, innov8tiv feature an article speaking of a gene-editing experiment on-going in China.
+Back in April 2015, innov8tiv feature an article speaking of an on-going gene-editing experiment in China.
 [Click here to read about it].
 It now appears like that experiment bore fruits, albeit three years later.
 And that also raises questions:

-How many failed attempts on gene-editing has been carried out before, and how was the safety of the fetus catered for?
-Was the fetus in some kind of pain?
+How many failed attempts on gene-editing has been carried out before, and how was the safety of the foetus catered for?
+Was the foetus in some kind of pain?